 The Movement Science (MOVESCI) major strives to fully develop the intellectual abilities of each student during their learning experiences in the School of Kinesiology.
 The program emphasizes the study of human movement from biological and behavioral perspectives across the lifespan.
-The Movement Science Department achieves their mission by offering a diversified program that includes introductory and advanced course work, research, and laboratory experiences.
+The Movement Science program achieves their mission by offering a diversified program that includes introductory and advanced coursework, research, and laboratory experiences.
 Success is evaluated by the academic and professional placement of graduates.

 The Movement Science major comprises coursework that emphasizes the causes and consequences of human movement from biomechanical, motor control and development, and physiological perspectives.
 The requirements include courses both in and outside of Kinesiology.

 The Movement Science curriculum emphasizes competencies in these areas:

 Students will gain these competencies by mastering concepts in courses, by exposure to research in laboratory sections of courses and in independent study and research courses.

 - Human Musculoskeletal Anatomy

 Sample 4-Year Curriculum

 National Strength and Conditioning Association

 National Society for the Psychology of Sport and Physical Activity